 - Writing sample

-We look forwarding to welcoming you to our vibrant international graduate student community, home to over 6,000 students from 130 countries.
+We look forward to welcoming you to our vibrant international graduate student community, home to over 6,000 students from 130 countries.
 International Students and Scholars Services (ISSS) is a valuable resource of information and assistance for prospective and current international students.
 International applicants are encouraged to explore the services ISSS offers and contact them with related questions.